PacktPublishing/Mastering-Xamarin-UI-Development-Second-Edition/README.md

 Build robust and a maintainable cross-platform mobile UI with Xamarin and C# 7This book will provide you with the knowledge and practical skills that are required to develop real-world Xamarin and Xamarin.Forms applications.
 You’ll learn how to create native Android app that will interact with the device camera and photo gallery, and then create a native iOS sliding tiles game.
 You will learn how to implement complex UI layouts and creating customizable control elements based on the platform, using XAML and C# 7 code to interact with control elements within your XAML ContentPages.

 This book covers the following exciting features:
-* Build native and cross-platform apps for both iOS and Android using the Xamarin and Xamarin.Forms platform using C# 7.
+* Build native and cross-platform apps for both iOS and Android using the Xamarin and Xamarin.Forms platform using C# 7
-* Implement and customize different user-interface layouts and Animations within your application and use the PlatFormEffects API to change appearance of control elements.
+* Implement and customize different user-interface layouts and Animations within your application and use the PlatFormEffects API to change appearance of control elements
-* Understand the MVVM architectural pattern and how to implement this with your apps.
+* Understand the MVVM architectural pattern and how to implement this with your apps
-* Build a NavigationService class to enable. navigation between your ViewModels as well as Implementing Data-Binding to control elements within your XAML pages and ViewModels.
+* Build a NavigationService class to enable. navigation between your ViewModels as well as Implementing Data-Binding to control elements within your XAML pages and ViewModels
-* Work with the Razor Templating Engine to create Models and Razor Pages that communicate with an SQLite database.
+* Work with the Razor Templating Engine to create Models and Razor Pages that communicate with an SQLite database

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1788995511) today!